VMatrix1900/draft-sheng-idr-gw-exchange-in-sd-wan/draft-sheng-idr-gw-exchange-in-sd-wan.md

 The Associated GW Sub-TLV, within the SD-WAN-Hybrid Tunnel TLV (code point 25), carries the associated GW address(es) with which the SD-WAN edge is associated.

-The following is the structure of the Associated GW Sub-TLV:
+The following is the structure of the associated GW Sub-TLV:

 ~~~
     0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1